 Understanding how to assess ARDS is crucial for nursing students to provide comprehensive care to clients suffering from this complex condition.

 By recognizing the primary nursing diagnoses such as impaired gas exchange, ineffective airway clearance, anxiety and fear, and risk for impaired skin integrity, nursing students can effectively assess, plan, and implement appropriate interventions to improve client outcomes and contribute to a multidisciplinary team approach in ARDS management.

 Before going into details on how to efficiently recognize acute respiratory distress syndrome (ARDS), we’ll have a quick overview and some signs and symptoms.

-Acute respiratory distress syndrome (ARDS) develops due to the building up of fluids inside the alveoli or the microscopic, elastic sacs of air inside the lungs.
+Acute respiratory distress syndrome (ARDS) develops due to the building up of fluids inside the alveoli or the microscopic, elastic air sacs inside the lungs.
 This build-up of fluid will prevent or make it difficult for the lungs to be filled in with air, resulting in limited oxygen reaching the bloodstream.
 Decreased oxygen in the body compromises the entire system from working properly.

 ARDS usually happens to people who are severely ill or those who have experienced critical injuries.
 As for those who already have ARDS, most of them do not survive, and the risk of mortality increases with the illness’ severity and age.
 As for those who do survive, they either have irreversible lung damage or will recover completely.

-The manifestations of ARDS change with intensity, and will significantly depend on the illness’ severity and cause; not to mention the presence of an underlying lung or heart disease.
+The manifestations of ARDS change with intensity, and will significantly depend on the illness’ severity and cause, not to mention the presence of an underlying lung or heart disease.
 Some of the common signs and symptoms of ARDS are:

 - Shortness of breath (SOB)